solidjs/solid/packages/solid/README.md

 import html from "solid-js/html";
 ```

-Remember you still need the corresponding DOM Expressions library for these to work.
+Remember you still need the corresponding DOM Expressions library for these to work with TypeScript.

 ## Browser Support